Dan-Duran/website-rsync-backup/README.md

 ## Configuration

-Edit the `backup_script.sh` file to set your source and destination directories:
+Edit the `backup_script.sh` file to set your configuration:

 - `SRC`: The directory you want to backup
 - `DEST_BASE`: The base directory where backups will be stored

-You can also adjust the rotation limits for each backup type (daily, weekly, monthly) by modifying the respective values in the `rotate` function calls.
+- `LOG_FILE`: Path to the log file
+- `RETENTION_DAILY`, `RETENTION_WEEKLY`, `RETENTION_MONTHLY`: Retention periods for each backup type

 ## Usage

-You can run the script manually:
+Run the script as root:

 ```
-./backup_script.sh
+sudo ./backup_script.sh
 ```

-For automated backups, add the script to your crontab.
+For automated backups, add the script to root's crontab.
 For example, to run it daily at 2 AM:

 ```
 0 2 * * * /path/to/backup_script.sh
 ```

+## Logging

+The script logs its operations to both the console and a log file (default: `/var/log/mysite-backup.log`).
+Check this file for detailed information about each backup run.

 ## Directory Structure